aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 We can use the fleets in the [fleets/stk/](fleets/stk/) folder and the client in [integration/clients/stk/](integration/clients/stk/) to test the SuperTuxKart integration with Open Match and Agones, similarly to our ncat example above.
 Please, refer to the [README.md](integration/clients/stk/README.md) in the stk folder for more instructions.

 ## Clean Up Resources
+Note: If you run the below command in a new terminal that no longer retains the necessary environment variables then please reset the necessary environment variables by running 1) running the initial environment variable-setting command at the beginning of this walkthrough, and 2) run the environment variable-setting commands present in the terraform/extra-cluster create command.

 - Destroy the extra clusters components
     ```bash